Saskatchewan Highway 219

 Highway 219 (also known as Chief Whitecap Trail) is a provincial highway in the Canadian province of Saskatchewan.
 Saskatchewan's 200-series highways primarily service its recreational areas.
 The highway runs from Gardiner Dam at the north end of Lake Diefenbaker north to the city Saskatoon.
 It is about 96 km long.

 In 2009, the Saskatchewan government added the name 'Chief Whitecap Trail' to the section of Highway 219 from Highway 11 south to Danielson Provincial Park.
 Chief Whitecap was an "historic Saskatchewan figure and one of Saskatoon's founding fathers".

 Route description

 Highway 219 starts at Highway 44 near Danielson Provincial Park and Cutbank and travels north, passing through the hamlet of Glenside, intersecting Highway 15 east of the town of Outlook, before passing through Whitecap Dakota First Nation.
-North of the First Nation, the highway passes through bedroom communities of Grasswood and Furdale before entering Saskatoon as Lorne Avenue.
+North of the First Nation, the highway provides access to Beaver Creek and passes by the bedroom communities of Grasswood, Riverside Estates, Casa Rio, and Furdale before entering Saskatoon as Lorne Avenue.
 It intersects Circle Drive before ending at Idylwyld Drive.

 Parks accessed from Highway 219 include Cranberry Flats Conservation Area, Beaver Creek Conservation Area, and Danielson Provincial Park.